Ancient South Asia

 Buddhism originated in South Asia around 500 BCE

-The aniconic Buddha and Bharhut Stupa
+The aniconic Buddha is found on reliefs from Bharhut Stupa.

 The Buddha's enlightenment (nirvana)

-The death of the Buddha (parinirvana) and Gandharan art
+The death of the Buddha (parinirvana)

 Ashoka, His Edicts, and the Mauryan Empire